- Air Conditioning

 An unmatched system will never be able to achieve the SEER designated on the yellow hangtag affixed to your condenser.
 In fact, it will probably be closer to the SEER of your old system.
 When you match your condenser with the correct coil and furnace, you are guaranteed to get the SEER you paid for.
 Often, matching the best furnace will boost your efficiency beyond the yellow hangtag.
 Remember, the higher the SEER with your matched system, the greater the utility savings for you every month.

 What type of refrigerant is used?

-R-22, also referred to by brand names like Freon® and Puron®, has been restricted from use in all new units produced after 2009.
+R-22, also referred to by brand names like Freon® and Puron®, has been banned from use in all units produced after 2009.
 As an ozone-depleting gas, R-22 refrigerant should NOT be used in new systems.
 If you’re buying a new system, make sure it uses R-410A or a similar approved refrigerant.
-In some cases repairs can be made to existing systems using the R-22 refrigerant already in your old system, or it can be repaired and recharged with “re-claimed” and recycled R-22 refrigerant from other old systems.
+In some cases, repairs can be made to existing systems using the R-22 refrigerant already in your old system, or it can be repaired and recharged with “re-claimed” and recycled R-22 refrigerant from other old systems.

 Should you consider a maintenance contract?